ibrahimtopcu11/tree_height_analysis_57/README.md

 - The minimum and maximum tree heights
 - Tree types with extreme heights
-- Geodesic distance between them using Haversine formula
+- Geodesic distance between them using Haversine formula.

 ## Example usage